AerospaceMark/MATPack/README.md

 forgetAllPackages() % Removes all of the packages in the userpath (Documents/MATLAB)
                     % from the current MATLAB path

+updateAllPackages() % Updates all of the packages in your userpath

+updateAllManifests() % Updates all package manifest files within your userpath
 ```

 # Working with Manifest Files